Foyle's War series 2: "War Games"

+A young secretary, originally from Hastings, falls to her death from the high-rise London headquarters of a food manufacturing company.
+Soon afterwards, an unreported and apparently unrelated burglary occurs at the country house belonging to Sir Reginald Walker, the company's owner.
+The break-in draws Foyle's attention, particularly after Harry Markham, the prime suspect — recently released from prison and a member of the Home Guard — is shot and killed during "war games" on the Sussex Downs, for which Foyle is acting as referee.
+The situation is complicated by the return of a corrupt former police colleague, Jack Devlin, and the involvement of barrister Stephen Beck.
+A friend of Foyle's, Beck is a German who fled to Britain in 1935 and is now secretly working for British intelligence.
+He had met with Markham only days before his death, and he also knew the dead secretary.
+Using evidence collected by local children as paper salvage, Foyle confronts Walker and his son, Simon, uncovering their illicit connections with the Nazis and the younger Walker's hand in the two murders.

 Cast and characters

 This episode marks the brief return (prior to reassignment to North Africa with the 7th Armoured Division) of Foyle's former police sergeant, Jack Devlin.
 Now a British Army captain, Devlin left with the BEF for France and was wounded by shrapnel there.
 It also provides details of how Devlin was involved in planting evidence and perverting the course of justice in the Markham case six months earlier.
 Throughout the episode, Foyle is confronted with moral dilemmas and legal compromises made for the sake of the war.
-And it marks the first appearance of Hilda Pierce of British intelligence, played by Ellie Haddington, who later appears in the episodes "The French Drop" and "All Clear", before becoming a lead character in series 7 and 8.
+It also contains the first appearance of Hilda Pierce of British intelligence, played by Ellie Haddington, who later appears in the episodes "The French Drop" and "All Clear", before becoming a lead character in series 7 and 8.

 Background and production

 This episode introduces children competing to win a wartime salvaging competition by scavenging scrap aluminium, glass and used paper.
 It also deals with the looting of Jewish treasures and the war profiteering of British companies who continued trading with the Germans in contravention of the Trading with the Enemy Act 1939.